Machine learning with neural networks: Chain rule and error backpropagation

-Here $g'(B)={\rm d}g/{\rm d}B$ is the derivative of the activation function with respect to the local field $B$.
-An important point here is that the values $V_j$ of the neurons in the hidden layer do not depend on $W_{mn}$.
-The neurons $V_j$ do not have incoming connections with these weights, a consequence of the {\em feed-forward layout} of the network.
+An important point is that the states $V_j$ of the neurons in the hidden layer do not depend on $W_{mn}$, because these neurons do not have incoming connections with these weights, a consequence of the {\em feed-forward layout} of the network.
 In summary we obtain for the increments of the weights connecting to the output layer: